Referendums in Taiwan: Referendums

-There have been twenty national referendums in Taiwan.
+There have been twenty-one national referendums in Taiwan.
 During the first six, two referendum questions were asked in each of three national elections.
 In each of these six national referendums, "Yes" votes won a majority over "No" votes.
 However, the referendum results were invalidated each time due to low turnout rate.
 According to the Referendum Law, 50% turnout of qualified voters is required for the referendum to be valid.
 The threshold was not reached in any of the first six national referendums, as the Kuomintang asked its supporters to boycott each referendum.
 Therefore, the removal of the turnout restriction in the referendum law has been proposed.
 Several provisions regarding turnout were amended by the Legislative Yuan in December 2017.

 Following amendments to the Referendum Act, ten questions were asked during the 2018 Taiwanese referendum, held alongside local elections.
 The four-question 2021 Taiwanese referendum was scheduled for August and postponed to December due to the COVID-19 pandemic.
+The 2025 Taiwanese referendum was the first to be held on the date prescribed by the 2019 amendments to the Referendum Act.

 Referendum proposals

 A national referendum on the state of Kuomintang party assets was proposed in 2006.
 The Act Governing the Handling of Ill-gotten Properties by Political Parties and Their Affiliate Organizations was promulgated by the Legislative Yuan in July 2016 to handle the issue instead.

-In 2010, the Referendum Review Committee, then controlled by the Pan-Blue Coalition, rejected several referendum proposals against the Economic Cooperation Framework Agreement, signed in 2010. despite the collection of nearly 200,000 signatures supporting a referendum on Cross-Strait economic pacts.
+In 2010, the Referendum Review Committee, then controlled by the Pan-Blue Coalition, rejected several referendum proposals against the Economic Cooperation Framework Agreement, signed in 2010. despite the collection of nearly 200,000 signatures supporting a referendum on cross-strait economic pacts.
 Public opinion surveys show a majority of respondents opposed the signing of the ECFA with China and many experts, politicians, and protesters see a referendum for the ECFA as essential.

 In 2016, Kuomintang vice chairman Hau Lung-pin proposed that the fate of a food import ban in place against some prefectures of Japan since the 2011 Fukushima Daiichi nuclear disaster be decided via referendum.
 The Kuomintang legislative caucus moved to reduce turnout restrictions so the food import ban could be considered via referendum, but the proposal did not pass at the time.
 A majority of people voted for question nine of the 2018 national referendum, expressing a desire for the import ban to remain in place.
 In February 2022, the Tsai Ing-wen presidential administration lifted the import ban for most foodstuffs produced in the region, as long as proper documentation on the origins of the food and results of radiation inspections were provided.
 Foods from the region that were still banned from the Japanese market at the time of Taiwan's announcement, such as mushrooms, the meat of wild animals, and koshiabura, remained banned in Taiwan.